-As I said earlier, the taskforce is headed by me and my fellow Commissioner Greg Tanzer.
+As I previously explained, the taskforce is headed by me and Deputy Chairman Peter Kell.

 The purpose of the taskforce is to examine high-risk SMSF issues.
-As its first major project, the taskforce has been looking at the quality of advice provided to investors, with ASIC's overarching aims in this area being to ensure that:
+As its first major project, the taskforce looked at the quality of advice provided to SMSF investors, with ASIC's overarching aims in this area being to ensure that: